Tiberiu02/adventure-land/README.md

 ## Contributing

-Any pull request wich is at least decent coded will be merged and appreciated.
+Any pull request which is at least decent coded will be merged and appreciated.

 ## BUGS